 GREECE: Grant Agreement Technical Assistance on the Reform of the Greek Judicial SystemIn connection with the European rescue operations Greece has agreed vis-à-vis the European Institutions to carry out comprehensive reforms (also) in the area of the judicial system.
 Primarily, the reforms are aimed at implementing IT systems for an extensive automation of the processing of cases, developing reliable statistics and reducing the backlog of cases.
 Substantial improvements are also aimed at the areas of mediation (which, so far, has hardly been made use of in Greece) and prison administration.

-The project is financed by the European Commission under the “National Strategic Reference Framework” (NSRF) and the implementation of the project is controlled by the “Structural Reform Support Service” (SRSS).
+The project was financed by the European Commission under the “National Strategic Reference Framework” (NSRF) and the implementation of the project was controlled by the “Structural Reform Support Service” (SRSS).

 - use of IT and automation of the processing of cases handled by the courts of law

 - advice on and support in implementing such systems on site

 - preparing a concept for the introduction of an automated order for payment procedure to reduce the workload of the courts of law

 - developing reliable judicial statistics by adapting the reporting structure to international standards, harmonisation and centralisation